-If you want to go straight to an amp, then you need to make sure it’s designed to produce the distortion you are looking for.
+Want to go straight to an amp?
+Then you need to make sure it’s designed to produce the distortion you are looking for.
 Chances are, your current amp is only designed to make clean sounds.

 It’s best to first figure out the type of music you want to play.
 Then research some amplifiers that can make those electric guitar sounds.
-Some have a clean and distorted channel so that you have many options.
+Some have a clean and distorted channel, so you have many options.

 Most amps will also have a gain knob, which will let you control how much distortion there is.
 This is an important feature to have because you don’t want your sound to be too distorted.

 Now that you know how to create the electric guitar sound, here are some tips on how to make it even better.

 There are many types of effects pedals out there.
 So if you want to add more to your sound, then consider experimenting with some of them.
 Reverb and delay are two common effects that can improve your sound.